basho/basho_docs/source/languages/en/riak/theory/comparisons/neo4j.md

 Again, drawing from the Facebook example above, a graph database would make short work of finding all of the people who are friends of your friends.
-In relational parlance, if your queries start on a single row and explode into thousands of rows via recursive joins, then those elations should likely be stored in a graph database.
+In relational parlance, if your queries start on a single row and explode into thousands of rows via recursive joins, then those relations should likely be stored in a graph database.

 Neo4j requires you to provide a starting node before you can perform any queries or traversals.
 The starting node can be the result of a previous